TheHive-Project/TheHive/docs/Configuration.md

  - go to `Admin` > `Report templates` menu
  - click on `Import templates` button and select the downloaded package

+HTTP client used by Cortex connector use global configuration (in `play.ws`) but can be overridden in Cortex section and in each Cortex server configuration.
+Refer to section 8 for more detail on how to configure HTTP client.
 ### 7. MISP
 TheHive has the ability to connect to one or several MISP servers.
 Within the configuration file, you can register your MISP server(s) under the `misp` configuration keyword.
 Each server shall be identified using an arbitrary name, its `url`, the corresponding authentication `key` and optional `tags` to add to the corresponding cases when importing MISP events.